-Note: Registration for this course re-opens on September 15.
-Purchase orders are welcome at any time -- just email email@example.com.
+Note: Registration for this course re-opens on September 15 for $99 or two payments of $50.
+Purchase orders are welcome at any time -- just email firstname.lastname@example.org.

 I've asked nearly 20,000 educators, all around the world, to tell me what their top frustration is.